 Once you hit this stage, let the ribs ride a bit longer.
 Then, we’re going to hit them with the sauce.

 Because the sauce has sugar, you need to be careful not to burn it.
 Fortunately, because we’re cooking at 250F degrees, that shouldn’t be a problem.
 However, if you’re cooking on a gas grill, the side of the ribs closest to the direct heat could char.
 To avoid this, watch the ribs and rotate them, as needed.

 Brush on the sauce and let them smoke for another 30 minutes.
 All we’re looking for is sticky, tacky goodness.
 At this point, the ribs are cooked through.
 The internal temperature of the meat should be around 205F degrees.

 Remove them from the grill and let them rest a bit before slicing.

-For the true Hawaiian experience, serve them with white sticky rice and sprinkle on some sliced green onions and sesame seeds.
+For the true Hawaiian experience, serve them with white sticky rice, a scoop of Hawaiian Macaroni Salad and sprinkle on some sliced green onions and sesame seeds.
 And forget about the silverware.
 This is one of those meals where it’s okay to dig in with your fingers.

 Maui Wowee Hawaiian BBQ Smoked Pork Ribs